Custom Velocity Models

 ./TauP-installation/bin/taup_table -mod iasp91_mymodel -ph sP -locsat -header mymodel.header -o mymodel.sP

-Last step is to copy the travel time tables to the SeisComP installation folder so that all modules can see the new model:
+The final step is to copy the travel time tables to the SeisComP installation folder so that all modules can access the new model:

 cp mymodel* seiscomp_installation/share/locsat/tables/